I'm confused. There's HeyGen, D-ID, Synthesia, Mascotbot... What's the difference?

 );

-MascotBot SDK — ElevenLabs Audio to Lip Sync
+Mascotbot SDK — ElevenLabs Audio to Lip Sync

-import { useConversation } from "@elevenlabs/react";
+import { useRef, useState } from "react";

-import { useMascotElevenlabs } from "@mascotbot-sdk/react";
+import { useMascot, createElementTap, type ElementTap } from "@mascotbot/react";

 function Avatar() {

-const conversation = useConversation({
+const playback = useMascotPlayback({

 });